MJSahebnasi/Computer-Networks-Projects/README.md

 ### <b>a bug to be fixed:<b>
-modifying the network is not working properly in some cases.
+Modifying the network is not working properly in some cases.
 The reason is that you cannot announce the changes applied on network by just sending a modified routing table.
 Another type of message is required.